influxdata/docs-v2/content/influxdb/v2.0/visualize-data/visualization-types/scatter.md

 {{< img-hd src="/img/influxdb/2-0-visualizations-scatter-example.png" alt="Scatter plot example" />}}

-Select the **Scatter** option from the visualization dropdown in the upper right.
+Select the **Scatter** option from the visualization dropdown in the upper left.

 ## Scatter behavior
 The scatter visualization maps each data point to X and Y coordinates.